Simply Spoken Therapy

 Given my array of clinical experiences, my passion resides in collaborating with students who have language disorders and social communication difficulties.
 Together, we simplify language on tasks to help make wants and needs known as well as learning student’s perspectives on different “social rules” and discussing functional ways of integration.
 Implementing a cognitive-emotional approach allows students and I to holistically understand one another through play-based, client-led tasks.
 We complete informal emotional check-ins throughout the session to gauge one’s engagement and plan for the session.
 I believe that if the student’s emotional needs are not met, it may be difficult to attain their speech and language goals.

 Outside of Simply Spoken, you can find me enjoying time outside (especially if it is VERY cold), moving my body, enjoying long car rides, and listening to funny jokes.
 Cleaning the kitchen or bathroom gives me great joy, so I often find myself wiping up counters and doing dishes to pass the time!
 I am a very empathetic person and hearing the successes of others puts a HUGE smile on my face.
 So, PLEASE share all the news with me because you deserve to be celebrated!!
 I am ecstatic to begin my speech-language pathologist career with you and your loved ones at Simply Spoken Therapy.
 Thank you for your patience and support!

 When you walk into our office you won’t find stark white walls, a hallway of doors, or a few outdated toys in the waiting room.
-It was important that our clinic doesnt FEEL like a clinic.
+It was important that our clinic doesn’t FEEL like a clinic.
 It is warm, welcoming and fun – just like our therapy services!
-Your little one can let his/her imagination soar while drawing on our chalkboard wall or reading in the book nook.
-You can relax with a fresh cup of coffee on our cute and comfy couches too.
+Your little one can let his/her imagination soar while playing on our busy board and you can relax on our comfortable chairs in our modern and updated space.
 The goal was to have a space that feels comfortable, relaxing, open and bright – we hope that you agree!